Download Full Text (1.4 MB)

 Endocrinology, Diabetes, and Metabolism | Musculoskeletal Diseases | Nutritional and Metabolic Diseases | Rheumatology

 Teriparatide, a parathyroid hormone analog, is an important anabolic agent approved by the U.S. Food and Drug Administration to increase bone mineral density in osteoporotic patients.
 Parathyroid hormone (PTH) regulates calcium, phosphate, and active vitamin-D metabolites.
 The amino terminal peptide fragments of PTH has been known to increase bone mass and are being used in clinical practice for osteoporosis management.3 Teriparatide increases bone density of lumbar spine and femoral neck, and decreases the risk of vertebral and non-vertebral fractures both in postmenopausal women and men.
 It is also known to prevent fractures in patients with osteoporosis and promote healing of fractures.

-Joseph, Aneeta; Penabad, Jesus L. MD; and Pinero-Pilona, Antonio, "Teriparatide and its Bone Healing Power" (2020).
+Joseph, Aneeta J. MD; Penabad, Jesus L. MD; and Pinero-Pilona, Antonio MD, "Teriparatide and its Bone Healing Power" (2020).
 West Florida Division Virtual Research Day.
 16.